-I love packaging, the little details of it, arranging things in the box, the string, the tags, all of it.
+I love packaging,the details of it, arranging things in the box, the string, the tags, all of it.
 I make most of the tags and labels myself.
 I probably should not, this is probably an excellent example of something I should outsource but I like doing it.

 And before we talk about the best glue stick in the world I want to tell you about a couple other tools I use and love to make my packaging and fyi- some of these link will give me a tiny commission if you purchase through them which is awesome.

 When I started making kits I was cutting the image for the box with an exacto knife and it was a very slow process.
 I was not expecting much from this little paper cutter but I had about 100 labels to cut one night and it was less than 20 bucks (at the Paper Source Shop on the corner of my block) so I thought it was worth a shot.
 Almost three months later it still works beautifully.
 I use it all the time now for everything, labels and cutting my watercolor paper too.
 So worth it.

 I also got these die cutting stamps and mini hole punch there.
 There is something so satisfying about punching out the little shapes.
 Now I’m curious about other cutting tools, the fancy digital ones like these with software etc. Do you know about these?
 Have you tried them?
 They seem so full of interesting possibilities to me.
 I am intrigued.

 And the glue stick.
 I have tried them all.
 High end, low end.
 Everything.
 The UHU stick is my favorite.
 I am a heavy glue stick user.
 In making my packages, flamingo cake topper making, collage and as a temporary hold for fabric ( for some fabric projects I use a washable glue stick).

 The UHU stick has staying power, even when I paint over it which I frequently do.
 It will wrinkle up briefly and then smooths out.
 I usually hit it with the blow dryer, not sure if that helps or just speeds things up, just so you know.